ZahraMertens/Weather-Dashboard/README.md

 ## General Information

 The deployed Webpage is a Weather Dashboard which allows the user to search for a city to access the current weather conditions as well as to see a 5 day forecast.
-The webpages data is from the openweathermap api and the html file features dynamically updated HTML and CSS.
+The webpages data is from the openweathermap api and the html file features dynamically updated HTML, CSS and Bootstrap Grid Layout.

 * Deployed URL of the Weather Dashboard: https://zahramertens.github.io/Weather-Dashboard/
 * URL of the GitHub Repo: https://github.com/ZahraMertens/Weather-Dashboard.git